 ’….wistful, mellow, unhurried and gorgeous.’
 4 stars D.J.
 Magazine

 ’…unfathomably beautiful music.’
 Careless Talk Costs Lives

 We recorded ‘But We Have The Music‘ at Rockfield just outside Monmouth and Bark in East London.
-We were joined by some fantastic musicians – Damon Reece (Spirituailzed / Massive Attack / Echo and the Bunnymen) on drums, Lee Goodall (Van Morrison) on flute and Gary Aylesbroke from the Super Fury Animals live band) on trumpet.
+We were joined by some fantastic musicians – Damon Reece (Spirituailzed / Massive Attack / Echo and the Bunnymen) on drums, Lee Goodall (Van Morrison) on flute and Gary Aylesbroke (Super Fury Animals live band) on trumpet.
 Plus Nathan Da Watcha, a rapper from Cardiff and Ali Byworth, who had drummed on a few tracks ‘Lank Haired Girl To Bearded Boy’ and is now in Welsh folk band 9 Bach.

 Penpont always had wonderful artists staying there and Gavin put us in touch with the designer Matthew Richardson who came up with our first logo.
 We got some post-cards printed.

 We had regular meetings at Penpont, but the costs of staging the festival there grew and grew.
 None of us had done this before, so it was very much a learning curve for all of us.

 After a few months in, the figures simply didn’t add up and we decided we could not hold the first Green Man at Penpont.
 It was pretty tough for the four of us I think, but it was the right decision to make, we all knew that.

 For a few weeks Danny and I had no venue for the festival, but we carried on as if we did.
 We said to ourselves, that basically, if we staged something in our garden with James Yorkston and It’s Jo and Danny playing, year one would take place.
 We told James about the venue problem and he stayed with us on the journey, which was very cool of him.

 The Memory Band who performed at the first Green Man Festival.